Skip links

 Being seen, heard, and validated are vital to living a life worth living.
 Without it, we suffer from depression, anxiety, and other symptoms due to unprocessed and unhealed traumas.
 Navigating the world as an Asian American woman has unique challenges that others may not fully understand.
 With misogyny/sexism and racism against women, the journey towards healing can feel lonesome and an upward battle.

-I realize that we all have made choices whether we are conscious of it or not–and that we can make choices that support our mental and emotional well-being.
+We all make choices whether we are conscious of it or not–and that we can make choices that support our mental and emotional well-being.
 Going to therapy is a necessary choice for Asian American women to process and heal from their traumas.
-In my personal experience, therapy has provided me a safe space to build my self-awareness towards oppressive systems, and empowered me to show up for other Asian American women.
+Therapy often provide a safe space to build self-awareness towards systems that affect me, and empowered me to show up for other Asian American women.

 The problems of sexism and racism will not go away, but we can at least work towards healing ourselves and using our stories to change these oppressive systems together.